 - Have a relaxing bedtime routine that ends in the room where the child sleeps.

-- The child should sleep in the same sleeping environment every night, in a room that is cool, quiet and dark – and without a TV.
+- The child should rest in the same sleeping environment every night, in a room that is cool, quiet, and dark – and without a TV.

 School-aged Children (6-13 years)

 Kids in this age group should be sleeping for 9-11 hours.
 Getting this much rest can be difficult for some kids because of homework, sports, and other activities.
 Then, there is TV, video games, phones, and even caffeine that impact the way a child sleeps.
 Bad rest or not enough sleep can lead to mood swings, behavioral problems, and cognitive problems that impact their ability to learn in school.

 - Teach school-aged children about healthy habits to ensure they get enough rest during the night.